whyscream/dspam-milter/README.rst

-pydspam README
+dspam-milter README
 ==============

-Pydspam is a collection of python libraries and programs that provide a Python_ interface to DSPAM_.
-This will enable more developers to harness the power of DSPAM in new ways, without having knowledge of C.
+DSPAM milter is an implementation of the milter interface available in several MTAs for DSPAM_, a statistical spam and content filter for e-mail.
+The milter talks to the DSPAM daemon over the regular DSPAM socket, using the DLMTP protocol.

-Development of pydspam is hosted on Github_.
+Development of dspam-milter is hosted on Github_.
 For questions, bugs and patches, please open an issue_ there.
 You can also try to send an e-mail_.

 Features
 ========